nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Updates the start time and end time of a specific shift of a specific staff.

-* If no date input is provided, current week is taken as default.
-* If only one date input is provided, it assumes that the period is for the seven days after the date.

-Formats:
-`setShiftTime -n name d/fullDayName-shiftNumber st/hh:mm-hh:mm [da/START_DATE] [da/END_DATE]`
-`setShiftTime -i index d/fullDayName-shiftNumber st/hh:mm-hh:mm [da/START_DATE] [da/END_DATE]`

 * Start time and end time must follow the format (hh:mm).
 * Start time must be earlier than end time.
 * Both start time and end time must be within the bound (10:00-16:00 for morning slot, 16:00-22:00 for afternoon slot).
 * If the shift does not exist in the staff's schedule, it will be created.
+* Start date must be earlier than the end date.

+Formats:
+`setShiftTime -n NAME d/FULLDAYNAME-SHIFTNUMBER st/hh:mm-hh:mm [da/START_DATE] [da/END_DATE]`
+`setShiftTime -i INDEX d/FULLDAYNAME-SHIFTNUMBER st/hh:mm-hh:mm [da/START_DATE] [da/END_DATE]`

 Examples:
+`setShiftTime -i 12 d/tuesday-1 st/17:00-21:30`
 `setShiftTime -n Candice d/Monday-0 st/10:30-12:30 da/2021-10-01`
-`setShiftTime -i 12 d/tuesday-1 st/17:00-21:30`
+`setShiftTime -i 1 d/wednesday-1 st/17:00-21:30 da/2021-10-01 da/2021-11-01`

+Notes:
+* If no date input is provided, current week is taken as default.
+* If only one date input is provided, it assumes that the period is for the seven days after the date.
+* If two date inputs are provided, the period will be taken from the start date to the end date, both included.
+* The `FULLDAYNAME` field required to specify shifts are not case-sensitive, but must be full.

 #### Deleting a shift from a staff : `deleteShift`